sxyu/svox2/README.md

 You should be able to use this dataset directly afterwards.
 The format will be auto-detected.

-To view the data use:
+To view the data (and check the scene normalization) use:
 `python view_data.py <img_dir>`

+You will need nerfvis: `pip install nerfvis`

 This should launch a server at localhost:8889